Oblivious Subspace Injection Is Not Enough for Relative Error: Acknowledgments

 \section{Acknowledgments}

 We thank the Simons Institute for the Theory of Computing for supporting the workshop on linear systems and eigenvalue problems, where we first learned about the OSI property of a sketch.
 We also thank Raphael Meyer for being the scribe for Problems~5.1--5.3 in~\cite{AmselEtAl2026}.
+During the preparation of this manuscript, A.T. used GPT-5.4 Pro to polish the writing and check the manuscript for errors.
+GPT-5.4 Pro was also used to write the figure-generation code.
+This code and all other AI-assisted output were carefully scrutinized and verified by the authors.
+The authors take full responsibility for the content of the manuscript.